90 Comments

 Dr. Sandra K Gangstead's avatar

 OMG!
 This regime has got to go.
 Amendment 25 Drump and his corrupt Cabinet, Now!
 No one is safe under their watch!!!
-Thanks SCOTUS and a complicit and spineless GOP led Congress!
+Thanks to SCOTUS and a complicit and spineless GOP led Congress!

 Jon Notabot's avatar